socialmedia-class/socialmedia-class.github.io/assignmentA.md

 Survey a Social Media Platform or a NLP Research Group <span class="text-muted">: In-class Presentation (20 points)</span>
 =============================================================

-You will pair together (2 students) and give a 10-minute presentation (plus 2-minute Q&A) in class on a social media platform or a NLP research group of your choice.
+You will pair together (2 students) and give a 10-minute presentation (plus 2-minute Q&A) in class about a social media platform (an incomplete list [here](http://www.ovrdrv.com/wp-content/uploads/2016/03/Social-Media-Map-2016.pdf)) and a NLP researcher of your choice (an incomplete list of NLP groups [here](https://www.quora.com/Which-are-the-best-schools-for-studying-natural-language-processing).
+You are also encouraged to find other NLP researchers that are not on this list through CS department homepages or top NLP conferences (e.g. ACL, NAACL, EACL, EMNLP).

+[//]: <> (on a social media platform or a NLP research group of your choice. )
+[//]: <> (and pick a social media platform (a list [here](http://www.ovrdrv.com/wp-content/uploads/2016/03/Social-Media-Map-2016.pdf)) or a NLP research group (a list [here](https://www.quora.com/Which-are-the-best-schools-for-studying-natural-language-processing)). )

-First, please **[sign up](https://docs.google.com/spreadsheets/d/1KO_8SZt6g2igaoMbj96JgtdHuXr8rYdCzRrR_qVCXh8/edit?usp=sharing)** to pick a date you want to present, and pick a social media platform (a list [here](http://www.ovrdrv.com/wp-content/uploads/2016/03/Social-Media-Map-2016.pdf)) or a NLP research group (a list [here](https://www.quora.com/Which-are-the-best-schools-for-studying-natural-language-processing)).
+First, please **[sign up](https://docs.google.com/spreadsheets/d/1KO_8SZt6g2igaoMbj96JgtdHuXr8rYdCzRrR_qVCXh8/edit?usp=sharing)** to pick a date you want to present, and pick a social media platform or a NLP researcher.

 Second, after your presentation in the class, **upload your slides** to [OSU's Carmen](https://carmen.osu.edu/) system.
 Your slides will be also published on this course website.

+#### For NLP researchers, you may focus on

+- Who: You are encouraged to consider NLP researchers at different stages of their career, ranging from junior phd students and established senior researchers.
+Summarize his/her career.
+How and why do they become successful?
+- What: What research topics they are working on?
+What are they famous for?
+Present one of his/her important or recent work.

 #### For social media platforms, you may focus on: